-Soaked dried beans that might take several hours to properly cook on a stovetop can be ready in about 20 minutes in a pressure cooker.
-Pressure cookers are ideal for cooking classic Indian bean dishes like chana masala or dal soups made from split yellow peas.
+Dried beans that might take more than two hours to cook on a stove-top can be ready in about 40 minutes in a pressure cooker.
+Pressure cookers are also ideal for cooking classic Indian bean dishes like chana masala or dal soups made from split yellow peas.

-And of course, pressure cookers can handle more than just beans.
-They can also perfectly cook foods like potatoes, squash, and other root vegetables in just minutes.
+What’s more, pressure cookers can handle more than just beans.
+They can perfectly cook foods like potatoes, squash, and other root vegetables in just minutes.

-Many pressure cookers owners only use them for only one or two things, which is a real shame because they open the door to so many quick and convenient meals.
-Fortunately, there are a couple superb vegan cookbooks entirely devoted to pressure cookers, each of which will give you an amazing diversity of foods to explore.
-Check out Jill Nussinow’s Vegan Under Pressure and JL Fields’ Vegan Pressure Cooking.
+Many cooks use their pressure cookers for only one or two dishes, which is a real shame because this appliance opens the door to so many quick and convenient meals.
+To get acquainted with the variety of meals a pressure cooker can churn out, check out Jill Nussinow’s Vegan Under Pressure and JL Fields’ Vegan Pressure Cooking.

-You can certainly live without a pressure cooker but once you own one you’ll like find yourself wondering how you ever lived without it.
+You can certainly get by without owning a pressure cooker.
+But if you purchase one you’ll probably end up wondering how you ever lived without it.

 There are two main sorts of pressure cookers: stove-top units and countertop models.